mbvgua/iFarm/1.Building-the-Thing/3.Relay/relay_code.md

 ### Relay Code

 A relay is a programmable switch that can be controlled by any microcontroller, or in this case an arduion Uno.
-Its used to programatically controll the on/off switches in devices that use high voltage/ current.
+Its used to programatically controll the on/off switches in devices that use high voltage/ current which might cause burning out of the microcontroller if used direclt on them.

 > They act as a bridge between the **MCU** and high voltage devices.